forge-55/bunkeros/FAQ.md

 - **GitHub Issues**: Bug reports and feature requests
 - **Documentation**: Comprehensive guides in the repository
 - **Arch Wiki**: Arch Linux documentation applies
-- **CachyOS Forums**: For performance/kernel questions

 ### How do I report bugs?

-1. Check if it's a BunkerOS-specific issue or upstream (Sway/CachyOS/Arch)
+1. Check if it's a BunkerOS-specific issue or upstream (Sway/Arch)
 2. Search existing GitHub issues
 3. Open a new issue with:
    - Edition (Standard/Enhanced)